Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 Village Emergency Centers and Antibiotics

-So can I get antibiotics over the counter?
-Outside of topical antibiotics, all other types of antibiotics require a prescription.
-The good news is, if you are feeling like you may be dealing with a bacterial infection and need antibiotics quickly, your local emergency center is capable of prescribing the medicine you need.
+So, can I get antibiotics over the counter?
+Outside of topical options, all other antibiotics require a prescription.
+The good news is that if you believe you are dealing with a bacterial infection and need antibiotics quickly, you do not need to wait for an appointment.
+Village Emergency Centers are equipped to assess your condition and prescribe the medication you need, immediately.